zvin/vandal/README.md

 License along with this program, in the file "COPYING".
 If not, see
 <http://www.gnu.org/licenses/>.

-js/jscolor.js is available under the GNU LESSER GENERAL PUBLIC LICENSE.
+js/colorpicker.js is available under the MIT LICENSE.

 js/msgpack.codec.js is available under the MIT LICENSE.